Fourth Action Plan actions

 What are we doing?

-Under the Fourth Action Plan, DV-alert will train about 18,500 health, allied health, educational, childcare and community support frontline workers to recognise, respond and refer appropriately when working with people experiencing domestic and family violence.
+Under the Fourth Action Plan, DV-alert will train about 18,500 health, allied health, educational, childcare and community support frontline workers to recognise, respond to and appropriately refer people experiencing domestic and family violence.

-DV-alert includes a focus on supporting diverse communities, including:
+DV-alert includes a focus on the needs of diverse communities, including:

 - women with disability